 1. Bootup up your computer with the TRK.
 The latest version by the time of this post is TRK 3.4, once TRK is loaded it’ll display the Main menu from which you can dig into the other options.

 2. Select Windows Password Resetting to go into the password resetting options

-3. The password resetting menu offers different options for you choose from, I always use the Interactive winpass options because it gives the ability to view the user accounts settings and manage the accounts as i see fit.
+3. The password resetting menu offers different options for you to choose from, I always use the Interactive winpass options because it gives the ability to view the user accounts settings and manage the accounts as I see fit.
 The file systems will be mounted and the registry loaded.
 If you have a single boot computer, meaning only one OS you can go ahead and hit Enter to accept the default Windows installation, otherwise select the right installation to mount.
-The Windows registry is loaded in memory and the SAM policy limits displayed.
+The Windows registry is loaded in memory and the SAM policy limits are displayed.

 4. Select option 1 – Edit user data and passwords.
 TRK will display all user accounts and their status

 6. Select the user account to modify, either by typing 0x (the RDI for the user name, listed on the first column) or the user name exactly as it’s displayed.

 7. In the user’s property windows select the option to Clear or Edit the password.
 Reset or Edit the password as you wish.
 Notice you also have the option to grant a user administrative privileges and unlock user accounts.
 Pay attention to the “Edit new password” option, it has been known to have some issues with some XP and Vista systems.
 I’ve done this a hundred times and only a handful of times have I encountered registry corruption issues which I was also to fix doing some windows troubleshooting.

 8. Once the password was successfully cleared or reset you can exit the menu by typing the “!” sing and pressing enter.
 You can then Quit all menus, restart the computer, and log in with the new credentials.